splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/dotnet-requirements.rst

 Ensure you are using supported .NET versions
 ==============================================================

-The SignalFx Instrumentation for .NET supports the following .NET versions:
+The Splunk Distribution of OpenTelementry .NET supports the following .NET versions:

-- .NET Core 3.1, .NET 5.0 and higher on Windows and Linux
+- .NET 5.0 and higher on Windows and Linux
-- .NET Framework 4.6.1 and higher on Windows
+- .NET Framework 4.7 and higher on Windows

+.NET Core 3.1 is not supported.

 .. _supported-dotnet-otel-libraries:

 Supported libraries
 =================================================

-The SignalFx Instrumentation for .NET instruments the following libraries:
+The Splunk Distribution of OpenTelementry .NET instruments the following libraries:

 .. list-table::
    :widths: 60 40